 - Sign up in eBates using either your email address or Facebook account

 - Log in to the eBates site every time you need to buy something. eBates has over 2,500 partner stores.
-On your first purchase, you’ll only need to spend at least $25 within 90 days upon signing up.
+On your first buy, you’ll only need to spend at least $25 within 90 days upon signing up.

 Yes, you read that right.
 You can get paid to walk.

-- Walk into physical or online stores
+- Walk into the stores

-- Scan barcodes of select products
+- Scan barcodes of select items

 - Make a purchase with a linked credit or debit card